-- 13.1 The provisions of this policy, in respect of the supply of water to a customer, shall constitute the payment conditions of the Municipality as water services authority and water services provider, contemplated in sections 4 and 21 of the Water Services Act 108 of 1997. - 13.2 Service charges in respect of water shall be determined in accordance with metered consumption. - 13.3 Monthly accounts shall be rendered for water consumption and the customer shall affect payment thereof by the due date.
+- 13.1 The provisions of this policy, in respect of the supply of water to a customer, shall constitute the payment conditions of the Municipality as water services authority and water services provider, contemplated in sections 4 and 21 of the Water Services Act 108 of 1997. - 13.2 Service charges in respect of water shall be determined in accordance with metered consumption. - 13.3 Basic charges shall be levied on properties zoned as non-residential based on the extent of the erf - 13.4 Monthly accounts shall be rendered for water consumption and the customer shall affect payment thereof by the due date.